Phi Kappa Mu

 The Phi Kappa Mu (ΦΚΜ) is a medical fraternity based in the University of the Philippines College of Medicine.
-The Greek letter ΦΚΜ stands for Fraternity of the College of Medicine.
+Its Greek letters stands for Fraternity of the College of Medicine.

 Founded in August 1933, it is the oldest medical fraternity in the Philippines.
 The fraternity was conceived to foster brotherhood, academic excellence, leadership, and service to the community among the medical students of the University of the Philippines.